Meri Wilson

-Meri Wilson Edgmon (June 15, 1949 – December 28, 2002), known professionally as Meri Wilson, was an American singer best known for singing double entendre novelty songs.
+Meri Wilson Edgmon (June 15, 1949 – December 28, 2002), known professionally as Meri Wilson, was an American singer born in Japan.
+She is best known for singing double entendre novelty songs, and jingles.

-Personal history

-She was born in Nagoya, Japan, at a United States military base, but raised in Marietta, Georgia, United States.
-She came from a musical family.
+Early life

+Meri Wilson Edgmon was born on June 15, 1949, in Nagoya, Japan.
+Her father was Keith Streeter Wilson, who was a member of the United States Air Force stationed in Japan.
+She was raised in Marietta, Georgia.
+Her parents both played instruments, and encouraged her music interest at a young age.

-She earned a BS in music at Indiana University's Jacobs School of Music, and received a master's degree in music education at Georgia State University.
-She moved to Dallas, Texas in the 1970s.
-Initially a guitar soloist, she later fronted a trio in such popular clubs as Daddy's Money, Arthur's, and Papillion.
+She graduated with a BS degree in music from Jacobs School of Music at Indiana University Bloomington; and a MA degree in music education from Georgia State University.

-After a car accident in 1975, she was forced to wear a body cast for months.
-After her recovery, she began performing at a club in Underground Atlanta and made ends meet by working as a model and singing for commercial jingles.

 "Telephone Man" and success

 While singing some jingles in a Dallas–Fort Worth, Texas studio in early 1977, she caught the attention of former Bloodrock vocalist Jim Rutledge from Fort Worth, who introduced her to music producer Boomer Castleman.
 Wilson began recording for his BNA Records label and taped her self-composed song "Telephone Man" based on her brief affair with a Dallas telephone technician installing the phone in her new apartment there.

 Filled with suggestive lyrics and her breathy squealing voice, the song became a surprise hit single, climbing the UK Singles Chart to No. 6, spending ten weeks in the listings, as well as making it to No. 9 in Ireland and New Zealand and No. 18 on the US Billboard Hot 100 chart.
 It reached No. 42 in Australia, and was also a minor hit in Canada (No. 76).

 It became a gold record, selling over one million copies in the U.S. alone.
 The song became a favorite on the "Dr. Demento Radio Show".
 "Telephone Man" and "Telephone Line", ELO's song, were back-to-back on the Hot 100's top 40 for two non-consecutive weeks in the summer of 1977.